Parallel-in-Time/pySDC/README.md

 -------------------------

 Most of the source code is documented (besides some of the examples, at least for now).
 For doxygen generated documentation a Doxyfile is provided.
-The latest, auto-generated documentation can be found on the [PinT server](https://pint.fz-juelich.de/ci/view/pySDC/job/PYSDC_DOCU/doxygen).
 To compile your own documentation, use the [doxypypy](https://github.com/Feneric/doxypypy) filter.

 Some first, rather rudimentary tests can be found in the tests directory and nose should be able to run those